cirius-nix/cirius-nix/Readme.md

 ## Roadmap

-<b>IMPORTANT!!!</b> Line with Beta Feature will be removed when closing the
+<b>IMPORTANT!!!
+Line with `(Beta Feature)` will be removed when closing the
 beta version and merging to stable branch.
+New feature will be developed in beta branch from 2024-11-19 10:00AM VNT</b>

 My configuration is still in development state.
 Here is the roadmap of my progress:

 - [x] Support multiple architectures.
-With [Snowfall](https://snowfall.org) powered, It's done.
+With [Snowfall](https://snowfall.org) powered, it's done.
 - [x] Config NixVim to make it as default code editor:
-    - [x] Temporally config Nixvim with latest packages while waiting for NixVim 24.11 release.
-(Beta Feature)
+    - [x] Temporally config Nixvim with latest packages while waiting for NixVim 24.11 release. `(Beta Feature)`
     - [] Config debuggers
     - [] Config testing adapters
     - [x] Intergrate with LSPs